estherkyx/tp/docs/UserGuide.md

 title: User Guide
 ---

 TutorFlow is a desktop app for tuition centre managers.
 It helps you keep track of students, parents, tutors, and classes using simple type-and-press-Enter commands.
+For those comfortable with a command line, TutorFlow can get your contact management tasks done quickly and easily.

 * Table of Contents
 {:toc}